nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-nasoq.md

 * **BLAS Library:** NASOQ needs a BLAS library for its supernodal sparse linear solver.
 It supports both MKL BLAS and OpenBLAS.
 You should set `NASOQ_BLAS_BACKEND` when you are installing NASOQ through CMake.
 The default BLAS is set to MKL as NASOQ is tested more thoroughly with MKL BLAS, but OpenBLAS works as well.

 	* MKL BLAS (`-DNASOQ_BLAS_BACKEND="MKL"`): CMake detects the MKL library if you installed it on its default location.
-If you are using a new version, i.e., called oneAPI, you should set the include and binary directories to `CMAKE_PREFIX_PATH`.
+If you are using a new version, i.e., called oneAPI, you should set the include and binary directories to `CMAKE_PREFIX_PATH` (please make sure you set variables, e.g., `source /opt/intel/oneapi/setvars.sh`).
 An example of using oneAPI 2021:
 	```
 	cmake -DCMAKE_PREFIX_PATH="/opt/intel/oneapi/mkl/2021.2.0/lib/intel64/;/opt/intel/oneapi/mkl/2021.2.0/include/" ..```